NorthfieldIT/harvest-mcp-server/README.md

 - You must authenticate via the OAuth flow before Claude can use the tools
 - Open `http://localhost:3000/auth/harvest` in a browser to authenticate
 - Each user needs to authenticate individually with their Harvest account
+- OAuth credentials (Client ID/Secret) and session secrets are stored on the machine or in your cluster's secret store — see the setup instructions for `.env` and Kubernetes Secrets usage.

 ## Usage